 Track #4 – The Drugs Don’t Work

 And here’s the comedown.
 Drug use and 90s bands are like bread and butter.
 The Verve were no exception, leading to Ashcroft penning this song during the Northern Soul days.
-And I don’t think there is a better song that captures the utter futility of drug addiction.
-It’s a mesmerizingly beautiful and heartbreaking song, and you can tell Ashcroft is singing from the heart here, dwelling on his own experiences.
+And knowing you’re going to inevitably see the faces of those you’ve loved and lost just adds to the futility of addiction.
+It’s a mesmerizingly beautiful and heartbreaking song, and you can tell Ashcroft is singing from the heart here.

 Track #5 – Catching the Butterfly